Warrick Gelant: 2014

-2014–

 At the end of 2014, Gelant was called up to the South African Sevens side for their 2014–15 Sevens World Series campaign.
 He had a memorable start to his sevens career South Africa winning both of the first two tournaments that he played in – the 2014 Dubai Sevens and the 2014 South Africa Sevens.

+2015

 Gelant was also included in the ' squad for the 2015 Super Rugby season, although his sevens commitments ruled him out of the start of the campaign.

 In March 2015, Gelant was named in an extended South Africa Under-20 training group as part of their preparation for the 2015 World Rugby Under 20 Championship.
 He featured for them in a friendly match against a Varsity Cup Dream Team in April 2015.
 He was also included in the South Africa Under-20 squad that toured Argentina in May 2015, making an appearance off the bench in the first match.

 Upon the team's return, Gelant was named in the final squad for the 2015 World Rugby Under 20 Championship.
 He started all three of their matches in Pool B of the competition; a 33–5 win against hosts Italy, a 40–8 win against Samoa and a 46–13 win over Australia to help South Africa finish top of Pool B to qualify for the semi-finals with the best record pool stage of all the teams in the competition.
 Gelant started their semi-final match against England, but could not prevent them losing 20–28 to be eliminated from the competition by England for the second year in succession and also started their third-place play-off match against France, helping South Africa to a 31–18 win to secure third place in the competition.

+2019 Rugby World Cup

 Gelant was named in South Africa's squad for the 2019 Rugby World Cup.
 South Africa went on to win the tournament, defeating England in the final.